Goldendoodle Breeders Blog Banner

 When you contact potential goldendoodle breeders, asking the right questions helps you evaluate their breeding practices and commitment to producing healthy puppies.
 Prepare these questions before making contact, and pay attention to how thoroughly and willingly breeders respond.

-Breeding philosophy and goals reveal whether a breeder focuses on health, temperament, and genetic diversity or simply producing puppies.
+Understanding a breeder's goals reveals their priorities and commitment to breed improvement.
 Ask about their selection criteria for breeding dogs, goals for their breeding program, and how they maintain genetic diversity.
 Quality breeders articulate clear breeding objectives beyond profit.

 Don't hesitate to ask for references from previous puppy owners.
 Quality breeders maintain relationships with families who purchased their puppies and willingly provide contact information for recent customers.